DarienLibrary/website_content/content/_finished/summerreading/summer_reading_kids.md

 Happy Summer!
 This year, you'll be able to participate in Darien Library's Summer Reading program by [logging your reading online](https://dar.to/2Vbxijj "Logging your reading online") or by using the paper log.
 All ages can sign up and read together this summer.

-The How to Register Online Guide explains how to sign up online to track your reading.
+The Summer Reading Registration Guide explains how to sign up online to track your reading.

 <div class="margin-bottom-30"></div>
 <div class="row">
 <div class="col-md-6">
 <p>
-<a href="https://dar.to/37Hy3pk" class="btn-u btn-primary" style="text-decoration:none; color:#fff; background-color:#157C2F;">How to Register Online Guide</a>
+<a href="https://dar.to/37Hy3pk" class="btn-u btn-primary" style="text-decoration:none; color:#fff; background-color:#157C2F;">Summer Reading Registration Guide</a>
 </p>
 </div>
 <div class="col-md-6">